timebertt/thesis-controller-sharding/content/40-design.md

     - on desire to move object: sharder adds "drain" label, indicating that the object should be moved
     - when controller observes the drain label, it must remove it as well as the shard label, marking the object as drained/unassigned
     - once sharder observes that object is drained, it can be reassigned
-    - if controller doesn't remove the drain label within a given timeout, it is forcefully moved by sharder
+    - if controller doesn't remove the drain label, sharder removes it forcefully when instance gets unavailable
   - facilitates fast movements with ready instances
 - when moving objects from terminating instance (rebalancing during scale-down, moving during rolling update):
   - instance releases its own lease
-  - objects are reassigned immediately
+  - objects are reassigned immediately, sharder skips drain operation
 - when moving objects from dead instance (rebalancing after instance failure):
   - after lease expiration (failure detected by sharder), objects are forcefully moved
   - if instance comes up again, objects can be assigned to it again once it renewed its lease